auralous/auralous/src/content/support/permissions/index.md

 #### View your email address

-This allows us to send you emails on invites to room or updates from followed people.
+This allows us to send you emails on invites to story or updates from followed people.
 You can opt-out from this at any time.

 #### View your YouTube account